Hughzu/trackstack/docs/INFRA.md

 - `module.cost_guardrails`: monthly budget.
 - `s3.tf`: artifacts bucket used for Lambda package storage.
 - `ssm.tf`: publishes infra outputs to a dedicated `/trackstack/serverless-next` prefix.
-- `01-set-runtime-ssm.sh`: seeds the serverless-next runtime contract into SSM.
+- `01-set-runtime-ssm.sh`: seeds the serverless-next runtime contract into SSM and now needs to provide `JWT_SECRET` for the bearer-auth rebuild runtime.

 Local init:
 - Uses a local `backend.hcl` (ignored by git) for state backend config.